vnvstore/CodeGuide/README.md

 <h1>CodeGuide<h1>

 <h2>How to use source code</h2>
-Copy the the source of each widget, screen, dashboard,.. and include in your own Flutter Project.
+Copy the the source code of each widget, screen, dashboard,.. and include in your own Flutter Project.
 <br />You can refer to following dart packages.
 <h2>Dart Packages</h2>
 <h3>Base</h3>